Darragh McCarthy

 Darragh McCarthy (born August 2005) is an Irish hurler.
 At club level he plays with Toomevara and at inter-county level with the Tipperary senior hurling team.

 Early life

 Born and raised in Toomevara, County Tipperary, McCarthy played hurling at all levels as a student at St Joseph's CBS in Nenagh.
 He made his Harty Cup debut during the 2021–22 running of the competition.
 McCarthy spent three seasons as the team's free-taker before captaining St Joseph's CBS to their maiden Harty Cup title after a one-point win over Ardscoil Rís in 2024.
-He later earned a scholarship to the University of Limerick and won a Freshers 1 League title in 2024.
+He later earned a scholarship to the University of Limerick (UL) and won a Freshers 1 League title in 2024.
+McCarthy was the team's top scorer when University of Limerick beat Mary Immaculate College by 4–31 to 3–21 to win the Fitzgibbon Cup title in 2026.

 Club career

 At club level, McCarthy first played for Toomevara at juvenile and underage levels.
 He won consecutive North Tipperary U19AHC titles in 2023 and 2024.
 McCarthy also joined the club's senior team in 2023 and was the overall top scorer when Toomevara were beaten by Loughmore–Castleiney in the 2024 SHC final.